8 Easy Spring Break Getaways in New England for Families

 1. Spring Break Trip to Woodstock, Vermont

 Beyond just strolling around this quintessential town, the area has a lot to offer families in the way of fun—especially on the farm!
-Billings Farm celebrates its newborn baby farm animals with a festival April 10 to 11, and then opens for the season April 13.
+Billings Farm celebrates its newborn baby farm animals throughout April.
 Or, bring kids to the lesser-known, but just as special Sugarbush Farm, where you'll able to sample cheese produced at the farm, learn how maple syrup is made and interact with animals.
 Animal lovers should also visit the Vermont Institute of Natural Science to take in live raptor shows and to catch feedings of small frogs, eagles, and more.
 Hiking trails of varying ability levels abound near Woodstock; stop by Quechee Gorge for a stunning peek at one of Vermont’s most beautiful sights.
 Offering everything from s'more making kits to an indoor pool to a retro game room, The Woodstock Inn is the perfect place for your fam to rest their heads after all your adventures.

 2. Spring Break Trip to Jay, Vermont